dcazih/perceptron-and-adaline-learning-with-SGD/README.md

-# Project Report: Studies of Perceptron Learning and Adaline
+# Report: Studies of Perceptron Learning and Adaline

 **Dmitri Azih** and **Dylan Rivas**